lndnbrr/ASSIGNMENT-product-cards/README.md

 ### Additional style requirements

 1. The card title has a solid 1px border that is `lightblue`.
+DONE
 1. The title and product image are centered.
+DONE
 1. Notice that the text for the description in the image is justified.
 1. The text for the product specification details and pricing details is bold.
+DONE
 1. The availability element extends the full width of the card, with a dark grey background and yellow text.
+DONE

 ### Visual example